daniel1124/AI-algorithms/README.md

 `git commit -am "<funny message vilifying TAs for the update>"`

-# Testing
+# Submit your code
 A friendly reminder: please ensure that your submission is in `player_submission.py`.
-The scripts described in the following section automatically send that file to the servers for processing.
+The script described in the following section automatically sends that file to the servers for processing.

-# Play against a test agent
-To play against a test agent, use `python submit.py play_isolation`.
-(If you are a TA, add the option `--provider udacity`).

-In order to configure the game against the test agent, make sure to edit `challenge_config.json` as desired.
-Here's an exaplanation of the keys:

-- `play_as` - This sets you as either player 1 or player 2.
-Valid values are `player1` and `player2`.
-- `opponent` - chooses the test AI that you play against.
-Valid values are `Minimax`, `AlphaBeta`, `Thad`, and `Random`.

-# Submit your code
-To submit your code to have it evaluated for a grade, use `python submit.py assignment_1`.
-You may submit as many times as you like.
-The last submission before the deadline will be used to determine your grade.
+To submit your code and have it evaluated for a grade, use `python submit.py assignment_1`.
+We are going to limit you to 2 submissions an hour and the last submission before the deadline will be used to determine your grade.

-To enter yourself into the playoffs against your classmates, run `python submit.py assignment_1 --enable-face-off`.
+To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off assignment_1`.
 Ensure that you have created the required `AI.txt` to enter the tournament.